Gomes’ homer in 8th lifts Nationals over Braves, 5-3

 Nationals LHP Patrick Corbin (3-4, 6.23 ERA) starts Thursday in the finale of the four-game series.

-Sticking with his season-long plan to give starters an extra day of rest when possible, Snitker has pushed back RHP Ian Anderson one day to Friday night’s series opener against the Los Angeles Dodgers and delayed announcing his new Thursday starter.
+Snitker announced after the game that LHP Tucker Davidson will be recalled from Triple-A Gwinnett to make his second big league start of the season.
+Sticking with his season-long plan to give starters an extra day of rest when possible, Snitker has pushed back RHP Ian Anderson one day to Friday night’s series opener against the Los Angeles Dodgers.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports